eclipse-vertx/vert.x/BUILD_README.md

 To install the JARs into your local Maven cache (~/.m2) execute the command below.
 (This is effectively the same as uploading and the refreshing the dependencies of your build.)

-    ./mk install
+    ./gradlew install

-A committer with appropriate access to the `org.vert-x` group at OSS Sonatype (Maven Central) can upload JARs by configuring the following properties in the file `~/.gradle/gradle.properties`.
+A committer with appropriate access to the `io.vertx` group at OSS Sonatype (Maven Central) can upload JARs by configuring the following properties in the file `~/.gradle/gradle.properties`.
 Gradle uses two plugins to do this, the `signing` and `maven` plugins.

     signing.keyId=12345678
     signing.password=YYYYYYYYY